COVID Vaccine News

 Delaware County Information HERE or call (833) 643-1715

 Montgomery County pre-register for the COVID-19 shot HERE or call (833) 875-3967

 Additional Information can be found HERE

 Please share these phone numbers with your friends, neighbors or family members who do not have access to a computer so they can get information and register for the vaccine.

 If you meet the criteria to be eligible, here is the current state recommendation.

-Make an appointment directly with the provider for a vaccine.
+- Make an appointment directly with the provider for a vaccine.
 In most cases, you will need to set up an account with the provider to make an appointment.
-You should check in regularly, several times per day, with your selected providers.
+You should check in regularly, early in the morning or late at night, with your selected providers.
 Appointments open and are filled on a first come, first served basis.